 The Housing Task Force meets the first Thursday of the month at 6:30pm via zoom.
-To join the zoom meeting click here.
+To join the zoom meeting click here. *The task force is currently on a hiatus.*

 Once known as the Mental Health Task Force, JOSHUA listened to our community and moved into the Housing arena.
 We continued to hear how affordable housing in Brown county was lacking, how providers were unable to meet the needs of those looking for homes, and how landlords were beginning to not accept voucher programs.
 Thus, making it more and more difficult for families and singles to meet the very basic need of shelter.